Doing business overseas? Discover the best multi-currency accounts in the UK to receive and send money abroad.

 Opening a business bank account shouldn’t cost you anything, but there are usually monthly fees to pay once you’re up and running.
 If you’ve chosen a startup account, you may benefit from a fee-free period.
 It’s always worth checking and comparing the fees between business bank accounts very carefully before starting the application process.

 To give you an idea of the fees involved with having a UK business bank account, let’s compare costs between some of the most popular providers - including Wise Business.

-If you're a business who is tapping into the global market or simply needs to pay vendors and suppliers abroad, you could benefit from a money saving business account with Wise.
+If you're a business who is tapping into the global market or simply needs to pay vendors and suppliers abroad, you could benefit from a multi-currency business account

 - No monthly fees - just one-off fee upon registering